fabsig/GPBoost/docs/Main_parameters.rst

 -  ``trace`` : bool, optional (default = False)

-   -  If True, the value of the gradient is printed for some iterations.
-Useful for finding good learning rates.
+   -  If True, information on the progress of the parameter optimization is printed.

 -  ``std_dev`` : bool, optional (default = False)